Owning Up to Mistakes: Reflections on Today’s Lean Podcast Episodes (Yes, Plural)

 Plus: I don't feel much shame in admitting mistakes.
 I'm willing to admit them and I don't think that's risky.
 The mistakes I make aren't a matter of life-and-death, unlike some healthcare mistakes.
 I know I'm not perfect (and I don't think anyone else suspects I'm perfect!).

-Delta: I do struggle with showing myself grace.
+Delta: I do struggle with being kind to myself.
 I'm generally harder on myself than I am on others when they make mistakes.
 So I have room for growth there.

-Show Others Grace — Focus on Learning, Not Punishment
+Be Kind to Others — Focus on Learning, Not Punishment

-Plus: I think I do a good job of showing grace to others, which makes it psychologically safer for them to admit mistakes in the future.
+Plus: I think I do a good job of being kind to others, which makes it psychologically safer for them to admit mistakes in the future.

 I should focus on learning from my mistakes instead of punishing myself.